Menu

 Contingent Enduring Power of Attorney

-If you do not state otherwise your POA will come into effect as soon as it is finalized.
-If you want your POA to come into effect only at a later date you can create a contingent enduring power of attorney.
-With this type of POA you can choose when it will come into effect.
+If you do not state otherwise, your POA will come into effect as soon as you complete it.
+If you want your POA to come into effect only at a later date, you can create a contingent enduring POA.
+With this type of POA, you can choose when it will come into effect.
 For example, you could have it come into effect only when you can no longer make your own decisions.
-You can give someone the authority to decide whether you are still able to make your own decisions.
-You cannot give this authority to the person you appointed as an attorney or to a member of their family.

 Property Attorney

-Personal Power of Attorney
+Personal Attorney

 FAQs - Deciding What You Want Your Attorney to Do for You

 There are a number of things you can authorize your attorney to do for.
-Although you have choices the law does not allow someone who is appointed as your attorney to do certain things.
+Although you have choices, the law does not allow someone who is appointed as your attorney to do certain things.

 FAQs - Deciding When Your Attorney Can Act for You

 You can appoint an attorney to only act for you during a specific time or in specific situations.
 You can also choose to not put an end date on the appointment or to have the appointment only come into effect in certain circumstances.
-Although a power of attorney is a flexible tool there are rules about when an appointment ends under the law.
+Although a power of attorney is a flexible tool, there are rules about when an appointment ends under the law.

 How helpful was this article?